- Getting a hardship variation will generally be trouble free. There are simple steps to take if your request does not go according to plan.

 Solution: Call MoneyHelp on 1800 007 007 to get a referral to a free financial counsellor who can assist you to assess whether what you are seeking is reasonable and what your other options might be.
-You can make a complaint to the Financial Ombudsman Service or Credit and Investments Ombudsman (whichever your lender is a member of) and get one of these services.
+You can make a complaint to the Australian Financial Complaints Authority (AFCA) and get one of these services.

 The lender is not responding

 Problem: Sometimes a lender might fail to get back to you after you have asked for assistance with financial hardship.
 The laws relating to the time available to a lender to make a decision about a hardship variation are complex.
 At the very least, your lender should respond to you within 21 days, either giving you a final decision or asking for more information.

 Solution: Talk to your lender to find out what timeframes it is working with.
 If you are not going to get a response within a sensible time, you can make a complaint to the Australian Financial Complaints Authority (AFCA).